BiswadeepMazumder/LAB-6/README.md

 ** Downloading and preparing the Envoroment **
-   1. Download the folder from GIT HUB
+   1. Download/Clone the repository from GIT HUB.
-   2. Navigate to the code folder and build the application by "npm run dev"
+   2. Navigate to the code folder and build the application by "npm run dev".
-   3. Chaneg the connection string accordinly in api/fetch.ts
+   3. Chaneg the connection string accordinly in api/fetch.ts.
    4. Website is hosted on http://localhost:3000.
 Type this url on the browser to access the website.

 ** Application Functionality **